OISF/suricata/doc/userguide/performance/analysis.rst

 0x8100 on each layer.
 If the first seen layer has the same VLAN tag but the inner one has different VLAN tags it will still end up in the same queue in **cluster_qm** mode.
-This was observed with the i40e driver up to 2.8.20 and the firmare version up to 7.00, feel free to report if newer versions have fixed this (see https://suricata.io/support/).
+This was observed with the i40e driver up to 2.8.20 and the firmware version up to 7.00, feel free to report if newer versions have fixed this (see https://suricata.io/support/).